PhilipZwanenburg/PeGaSUS/README.md

 # Understanding the Code

-Unit and integration tests may be considered as minimal working examples demonstrating code functionality.
+Unit and integration tests may be considered to be minimal working examples demonstrating code functionality.